 The violence began in Ramu in Cox's Bazar, a town south of the capital Dhaka on the coast, early Sunday and it spread in the adjacent areas through Sunday evening, Jainul Bari, administrative chief of the tourist district, told CNN.

-"We've called in army along with paramilitary troopers and police who were constantly guarding the areas to ward off any further violence," Bari said.
+"We've called in army along with paramilitary troopers and police who were constantly guarding the areas to ward off any further violence," B

 |Liveleak on Facebook|